Cantopop: 2010s: Decline

 In the 2010s, Cantopop market shrank with fans, particularly the youth, turning to K-pop and Mandopop.

 As Mandarin became more important as a result of fast growing culturally and economically in China, the influence of Cantonese began to dwindle.
 Nevertheless, in addition to the 7 million people of Hong Kong and Macau, the genre continues to enjoy popularity among a Cantonese-speaking audience of in excess of 100 million in southern China, plus 10 million Cantonese-speaking diaspora in Canada, Australia and the United States.
 In 2010, a proposal that Guangzhou Television station should increase its broadcast in Mandarin led to protests in Guangzhou.
 While the authorities relented, this event reflects an attempt at marginalising Cantonese with the ascendency of Mandopop.

-In the 2010s, Cantopop industry still had outstanding singers and musicians who achieved success beyond the local market and made a mark in the Chinese music scene.
-Eason Chan is one of the most popular and influential Cantopop superstars.
-He captures wide audience across different regions, including Hong Kong, Taiwan, mainland China, Southeast Asia, UK, North America, Australia etc. He successfully held world tours in these regions in the 2010s.
+In the 2010s, Cantopop industry had singers and musicians who achieved success beyond the local market and made a mark in the Chinese music scene.
+Eason Chan is a popular and influential Cantopop superstars.
+He captures audience across different regions, including Hong Kong, Taiwan, mainland China, Southeast Asia, UK, North America, Australia etc. He successfully held world tours in these regions in the 2010s.
 He was the first Chinese/HK singer who held solo concerts in London's O2 Arena and Beijing's National Stadium (Bird's Nest).

-In the 2010s, there was revival for boy groups and bands in Cantopop with the rise of C AllStar, RubberBand, Supper Moment, Dear Jane, etc.
+In the 2010s, there was revival for boy groups and bands in Cantopop with the rise of C AllStar, RubberBand, Supper Moment and Dear Jane.

-JSG Best Ten Music Awards Presentation was highly controversial with the ongoing HKRIA royalties case.
-The case was reportedly solved in early 2012 though.
-In January 2012, the JSG Awards 2011 was again controversial since one of the biggest awards, Song of the Year, was handed to Raymond Lam with his unpopular song "Chok".

-In 2015 and 2018, the Commercial Radio Hong Kong's "Ultimate Song Chart Awards Presentation " handed "My Favorite Male Singer" award to James Ng and Louis Koo respectively, which were also controversial.
-Since then, the credibility of the Award has greatly declined.

 In 2018, Eason Chan released an album "L.O.V.E." (mainly in Cantonese), which was successful in Taiwan's 30th Golden Melody Awards, winning nominations to three major awards: Song of the Year, Album of the Year, and Producer of the Year, Album.
 Ultimately, the album's producer, Carl Wong, won the "Producer of the Year, Album" award.
 This was the first time in the history of the Golden Melody Awards that a Cantonese album won this award.